Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 # Custom Side Channels

 You can create your own side channel in C# and Python and use it to communicate custom data structures between the two.
-This can be useful for situations in which the information to be sent is too complex or structured for the built-in `FloatPropertiesChannel`, or too one-off to be appropriate as an agent observation.
+This can be useful for situations in which the data to be sent is too complex or structured for the built-in `FloatPropertiesChannel`, or is not related to any specific agent, and therefore inappropriate as an agent observation.

 ## Overview